AMAIOLAMO/amaiolamo.github.io/_posts/2023-12-19-About-Test-Drive-Development.md

 public static string Choose( float choiceValue, List<(int weight, string itemName)> lootTable )
 ```

-Now, our older tests are shouting to be fixed, so let's fix them quickly.
+After that, our older tests are shouting to be fixed, so let's fix them by giving dummy values.

 ```csharp
 [Test]